peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* An arbitrary-precision number object with the same value as the given number object but with a nonnegative sign.
+* An arbitrary-precision number object with the same value as the specified number object but with a nonnegative sign.

 **Throws:**